-If you’ve been following us for a while you’ll know that we are big fans of the National Trust as it ticks all the right boxes.
-Here’s 10 ways that becoming a National Trust member might change your life.
+If you’ve been following us for a while, you’ll know that we are big fans of the National Trust as it ticks all the right boxes.
+Here are 10 ways that becoming a National Trust member will change your life.

 1. You Become an Ultimate Explorer